 Before 2019, the KPPU publicised its opinion on certain notifications.
-Since 2019, the information published by the KPPU is limited to the registration number, the date of the notification, the identity of the acquirer and the target, and the status of the notification.
+In recent years, however, the information published by the KPPU has been limited to the above.

-Cross-border regulatory cooperation

-Do the authorities cooperate with antitrust authorities in other jurisdictions?
+Cross-border regulatory cooperation Do the authorities cooperate with antitrust authorities in other jurisdictions?